numsol/idm/README.md

-IDM is a serial, plain C implementation of the one-dimensional, discrete, periodic Intelligent Driver Model (IDM) solved in arbitrary precision with a Runge-Kutta 4 integrator.
+IDM is a serial, plain C implementation of the one-dimensional, discrete, periodic Intelligent Driver Model (IDM) solved in arbitrary precision with a 4th-order Runge-Kutta integrator.

 ### Future Work ###

-Further improvements might include more complex discrete driver models, various integrators, an arbitrary number of dimensions, mixed models, and an eventual exposure to Python for rapid prototyping.
+Further improvements might include more complex discrete driver models, various integrators, an arbitrary number of dimensions, mixed models, and parallelization.

 ### License ###